 Los Angeles holds the unfortunate distinction of a 49% increase in motorcycle accidents during the same period.
 Sadly, 59% of these accidents resulted in death.

-Most motorcycle accidents occur when a rider is struck or otherwise collides with car, truck, bus, or other vehicles.
+Most motorcycle accidents occur when a rider is struck or otherwise collides with a car, truck, bus, or other vehicles.
 While the car passengers are often protected, the motorcycle rider does not have much to lessen the blow.
 On average, motorcyclists are up to 27 times more likely than other drivers to die in an accident.

 The most common causes of accidents include:

-- Left-turn accidents: Motorcycles are likely to be struck during right of way errors, misjudgments, and illegal left turns
+- Left-turn accidents: Motorcycles are likely to be struck during right-of-way errors, misjudgments, and illegal left turns

 - Inexperienced drivers: New drivers are among the leading causes of accidents.
 These drivers tend to make unsafe decisions, misjudgments, and drive more recklessly